 While building your self-care regimen consider creating a “you” list.
 This does not include various work-related deadlines or activities for other people.
 “Write self-care activities on small pieces of paper or popsicle sticks and place them in a jar,” suggests Williams.
 “Each time you want to engage in a self-care activity, pull from your ‘you list’ jar.”

 Shabazz recommends that you plan your self-regimen in a way that honors your full self.
 “It’s imperative that your mental, physical, spiritual, emotional, financial, social, and professional needs are given separate space and attention,” she says.
 “Identify ways you’d like to take care of yourself in each domain.
 Develop a master list, keep it handy, and refer to it often.”
-(Are you a busy mom?
-Here are some self-care moves for moms.)

 Be in the moment by unplugging